Convex-Labs/honestnft-shenanigans/README.md

 ## Contributing

-We'd love your help making these tools more robust in an effort to make the NFT market fair and equitable.
-If you find a bug or have a suggestion on how to improve our code, check out our [contributing guide].
+Contributions, issues, feature requests or even suggestions are welcome!
+You can open an issue/PR or join us on [Discord] to discuss your contribution.
+You can even earn a nice [bounty](#bug-bounty).

+Don't forget to check out our [contributing guide].

 ## Acknowledgements
-The Etherscan team for providing the free API for:
+The Etherscan team for providing the free API keys for:
 * [ArbiScan](https://arbiscan.io/)
 * [BscScan](https://www.bscscan.com/)
 * [Etherscan](https://etherscan.io)